-Sorry y’all — you usually can’t stop your period for vacation.
+Sorry, y’all — you usually can’t stop your period for vacation.
 Dealing with your period on vacation doesn’t have to be the worst!

 I travel on my period all the time and these tips for dealing with your period on vacation always get me through.
 I may have bled on a few ancient sites, plane seats, and even all over Graceland, but I lived to tell the tale.
 And you can, too.

-Here are 7 tips for dealing with your period on vacation:
+Here are my tips for dealing with your period on vacation:

 - Hate Traveling with Friends?
 Here’s How to Avoid Fighting on Vacation